-- (a) The Aerodrome Operator shall ensure that Rescue and firefighting equipment and services are provided at an aerodrome. - (b) Where an aerodrome is located close to water/swampy areas, or difficult terrain, and where a significant portion of approach or departure operations takes place over these areas, specialist rescue services and firefighting equipment appropriate to the hazard and risk shall be available. - Note 1.
+- (a) The Aerodrome Operator shall ensure that there is a dedicated Rescue and firefighting equipment and services provided at an aerodrome, when serving commercial air transport operations. - (b) Where an aerodrome is located close to water/swampy areas, or difficult terrain, and where a significant portion of approach or departure operations takes place over these areas, specialist rescue services and firefighting equipment appropriate to the hazard and risk shall be available. - Note 1.
 Special firefighting equipment need not be provided for water areas; this does not prevent the provision of such equipment if it would be of practical use, such as when the areas concerned include reefs or islands. - Note 2.
 The objective is to plan and deploy the necessary life-saving flotation equipment as expeditiously as possible in a number commensurate with the largest aeroplane normally using the aerodrome. - Note 3.
 Additional guidance is available in Chapter 13 of the Airport Services Manual (Doc 9137), Part 1.